joelparkerhenderson/versioning/README.md

 Given a version number MAJOR.MINOR.PATCH, increment the:

-  * MAJOR version when you make incompatible API changes,
+  * MAJOR version when you make incompatible API changes, i.e. breaking changes.

-  * MINOR version when you add functionality in a backwards-compatible manner, and
+  * MINOR version when you add functionality in a backwards-compatible manner, i.e. non-breaking changes.

   * PATCH version when you make backwards-compatible bug fixes.